Magic-Abracadabra/Forever-Progression/README.md

 # 📨Forever Progression
 A usable, *decentralized*, **portable**, but not elegant way to save your progression after shutting down your media player.
 No internet required.
 No dependency on single device.
 Move your media files everywhere.
 # New File Extensions are created here!
-Take this and Forget that!
+Take these and Forget those ones!
 .dc*, where dc for *decentralized*

 <img width="462.5" height="618.5" alt="image" src="https://github.com/user-attachments/assets/bbc6ffe4-c7f1-43c2-a0f4-6640cf31c25b" />